Strongly Compact Strong Trajectory Attractors for Evolutionary Systems and their Applications: Attractors for 2D and 3D Navier-Stokes Equations

 \section{Attractors for 2D and 3D Navier-Stokes Equations}

 In this section, we apply the new theory established in the previous section to the 2D and the 3D Navier-Stokes equations.
 Main new results are the existence of strongly compact strong trajectory attractors and sequent properties without further assumptions (cf. \cite{LWZ05, Lu06, CL14}).
-More precisely, we consider the space periodic 2D and 3D incompressible Navier-Stokes equations (NSE)